Laboratory-Imaging/GA3-examples/NIS_v6.20/50-Python_Getting_Started/README.md

 # Overview

 The python node is unique in two ways:
-1. it doesn't have default Inputs and Outputs so it cannot be connected right away and
+1. It doesn't have default Inputs and Outputs so it cannot be connected directly.
-2. the whole functionality of the node is implemented in a python script.
+2. The whole functionality of the node is implemented in a python script.

 ## Defining inputs and outputs

 Before using the node the user must decide what inputs and outputs it will have.
 It depends on the node function:

-- **Preprocessing** node will have one Channel Input and one Channel output or
+- **Preprocessing** node will have one Channel input and one Channel output or,
-- **Segmentation** node will typically have one or more Channel Input and one Binary output
+- **Segmentation** node will typically have one or more Channel input and one Binary output.

-Inputs and outputs can be added using the buttons in the top toolbar od the node dialog.
+Inputs and outputs can be added using the buttons in the top toolbar or the node dialog.

 ![toolbar](images/00_toolbar.png)

 ![input and outputs](images/01_input_outputs.png)

-After setting a combination of inputs and outputs the node looks lik that:
+After setting a combination of inputs and outputs the node looks like this:

 ![input and outout set](images/02_input_outputs_set.png)

-Note that whe hovering over the input pins or output rectangles a tooltip appear showing `inp[n]` or `out[n]` corresponding to function arguments.
+By hovering over the input pins or output rectangles a tooltip appears showing `inp[n]` or `out[n]` corresponding to function arguments.

 ## Writing the script

 ### Simple processing

 1. We will use the [GA3_Cell_Size_Analysis_example.nd2](https://laboratory-imaging.github.io/GA3-examples/NIS_v6.10/10-Cell_Size_Analysis/GA3_Cell_Size_Analysis_example.nd2).
-Download it and open it in NIS Elements.
+Download it and open in NIS-Elements.
 2. Add the python node.
-5. Add Input color and Output Color
+5. Add Input color and Output color.
 4. Connect the node to the Mono channel and the SavePictures to the python output.
 5. Check preview.

 ![processing](images/10_preprocessing_node.png)

-The output should be black because we didn't do anything nin the `run()` function.
+The output should be black because we didn't do anything in the `run()` function.

 #### Copy the original

-In the script part edit the run function.
+In the script part, edit the run function.
 Instead of `pass` we want to set the data to the output `out` parameter.
 From the tooltip we figured out it is `out[0]` (first and only output we have).
-We will be using the input `inp[0]` data as a source.
+We will be using the input `inp[0]` data as source.

 The `data` attribute is a `numpy` [ndarray](https://numpy.org/doc/stable/reference/arrays.ndarray.html).